idekerlab/cellmaps_generate_hierarchy/docs/installation.rst

     $ pip install cellmaps_generate_hierarchy

-This is the preferred method to install CM4AI Generate Hierarchy, as it will always install the most recent stable release.
+**This is the preferred method to install CM4AI Generate Hierarchy**, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.